 Here’s how you can book your stay at Mac Boutique Suites.
 Click here for discounted rates.

 Our first day went by exploring our area which transforms into a Souq in the evening.
 The whole street is lined with small stalls selling almost everything.
-It’s called the Arab Street and you almost feel like you’re in Naif Souq.
+It’s called the Arab Street and you almost feel like you’re in Naif Souq in Dubai.
 My advice is to bargain to the max until they agree on your offered rate.

 Things to do in Bangkok, Thailand: